-In other words, it’s your choice to take part, you acknowledge the risks and agree the organisers are not responsible for any unforeseen outcomes.
+In other words, it’s your choice to take part, you acknowledge the risks and agree the organisers and coordinators are not responsible for any unforeseen outcomes.
 Accordingly, if after the briefing you decide this is not for you, you may choose NOT to take part.
 This is your right.

 2. You MUST BE IN POSSESSION of a valid translink Go Card or paper ticket, and, if applicable, concession card.

 In other words, “zero tolerance” applies here.
 We will be travelling between zones 1 and 2 on the QueenslandRail network, so make sure you have enough money on your Go Card or a ticket to suit.
-The organisers will NOT come to your defense if you are found to be without pants AND without a valid ticket … I mean really, how stupid is that?
+The organisers will NOT come to your defence if you are found to be without pants AND without a valid ticket … I mean really, how stupid is that?